larsonjj/generator-yeogurt/README.md

 ```

 ### Style
-Creates stylesheet file within the `dev/styles/partials` by default or inside a specified folder using the `--folder` option.
+Creates stylesheet file within the `dev/styles/partials` folder by default or inside a specified folder using the `--folder` option.

 Example:
 ```bash